 - Mild laxatives to help move the paraffin through the intestine and be removed from the body

 If an allergic reaction occurs, the person may need:

 Paraffin is usually nontoxic (not harmful) if swallowed in small amounts.
 Recovery is likely.
-The person will likely be asked to drink large amounts of fluids to help remove the paraffin from the bowel.
-This will help reduce the risk of complications.
+The person will likely be asked to drink large amounts of fluids to help move the paraffin through the bowel.
+The exact amount will depend on the person’s age and size as well as other medical conditions which may be present.
+This step will help reduce the risk of complications.

 Wax poisoning - paraffin